robin98sun/LatestStablePackages/README.md

-# newestNodejsPackages
+# latestNodejsPackages
+Although you can set the package version definition to "*" to get the newest version automatically, sometimes the unstable version could be included which may cause your product system unstable too.
-This is a script to update package definition to the newest version in the  package.json file
+This script is to update package definition to the latest STABLE version in the  package.json file, and rebuild all packages as you will.

 ***